stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## Graphs and Diagrams

-You can in graphs and diagrams in your markdown via the `mermaid` code block language tag.
+You can add graphs and diagrams in your Markdown via the `mermaid` code block language tag.
 Here are some examples:

 <!-- theme: warning -->